Let Me Introduce Myself

 I was mortified.
 But my professional self took over.
 I couldn’t miss a deadline.
 I got the painting completed in time.
 I didn’t win the cover spot but I was a winner.
 With Jack’s pushing I started painting.

 With God in our lives and Jack’s love, my healing came.
-Jack said when he started teaching me to paint, “I don’t want to put my hand on your brush.
+When Jack started teaching me to paint he said, “I don’t want to put my hand on your brush.
 I don’t want you to feel you have to paint like I do.
 I want you to be your own person.”
 It is amazing how his philosophy traveled from the canvas into my person.

-It’s been a long journey, over 20 years.
+It’s been a long journey, but a wonderful one.
 I seldom have night terrors anymore and my painting has soared.
-We have lived in the vacation spots and traveled the world.
+We have lived in vacation spots and traveled the world.
 I feel so fortunate to be able to say I’m no longer a victim.
 That out of the brambles of my former life Jack and I have found the beauty that I’m able to share with the world.

 Dear Mikki